JPereyra7/vindictive-node/README.md

 # ✅ Vindictive Node - Express + MongoDB Starter

 **Vindictive Node** is a simple CLI tool that quickly sets up a **Node.js server** with **Express and MongoDB**.
 Perfect for kickstarting a backend project in seconds! 🚀
-You can find the npmjs project here 📎: https://www.npmjs.com/package/vindictive-node

 ---
 ## 📦 Installation & Usage